Retailer Policy Manual

 4. Next, insert damaged, lost, refunded or left behind tickets, for which you have completed a TRF, into a BCLC supplied courier return package.
 Courier such packages, if you have ticket return requests, weekly.

-Section 5.5 Damaged or Defective Instant Ticket Return
+Section 5.4.3 Damaged or Deffective Instant Ticket Return

-The Lottery Retailer must report and return all damaged or defective Instant tickets, including Scratch & Win and Pull Tab tickets, to BCLC.
-Damaged or defective lottery tickets are defined in section 4.8 of this manual.
+Lottery Site Employees must report and return all damaged or defective Instant tickets, including Scratch & Win and Pull Tab tickets, to BCLC.
+Damaged or defective lottery tickets are defined in section 4.1.1 of this manual.

-Lottery Retailers are required to call Hotline to notify BCLC of the damaged or defective Instant ticket(s) and return all damaged or defective tickets to BCLC as soon as possible for credit eligibility.
+Lottery Site Employees are required to call Lottery Retail Support to notify BCLC of the damaged or defective Instant ticket(s) and return all damaged or defective tickets to BCLC as soon as possible for credit eligibility.

 Returned Scratch & Win tickets that have been scratched, or otherwise tampered with, are not eligible to be credited.
 Individual damaged Pull Tab tickets are not eligible for credit.